Welbore Ellis, 1st Baron Mendip

-Welbore Ellis, 1st Baron Mendip, PC, FRS (15 December 1713 – 2 February 1802) was an English politician who sat in the House of Commons for 53 years from 1741 to 1794 when he was raised to the peerage as Baron Mendip.
+Welbore Ellis, 1st Baron Mendip, PC, FRS (15 December 1713 – 2 February 1802) was a British politician who represented Cricklade, Weymouth and Melcombe Regis, Aylesbury and Petersfield in the House of Commons of Great Britain from 1741 to 1794 when he was raised to the peerage as Baron Mendip.
 He held a number of political offices, including briefly serving as Secretary for the Colonies in 1782 during the American War of Independence.

 Background

 Ellis was the second but only surviving son of the Most Reverend Welbore Ellis, Bishop of Kildare and Bishop of Meath.
 He was educated at Westminster School from 1727 to 1732 and then entered Christ Church, Oxford.

 Political career

 In 1741, he was elected Member of Parliament (MP) for Cricklade, then moved to Weymouth and Melcombe Regis (1747-1761), Aylesbury (1761-1768), Petersfield (1768-1774), Weymouth and Melcombe Regis (1774-1790) and Petersfield (1791-1794).

 In 1762, he succeeded Charles Townshend as Secretary at War, and in 1763, he proposed the appropriation of twenty army regiments to the colonies of America.
 In Parliament, with many others, he opposed the reception of papers from the American Continental Congress.
 He became Treasurer of the Navy in 1777, then succeeded to the Colonial Secretaryship in 1782, which he held for a matter of months, before the American colonies were lost.
 In 1784, he became the longest-serving member of the House of Commons (having served for 43 years non-continuously), becoming the honorary Father of the House.

 He was created Baron Mendip, of Mendip in the County of Somerset, in 1794 in recognition of his governmental service.
 The peerage was created with remainder to the three eldest sons of his sister Anne by her husband Henry Agar, of Gowran and Gowran Castle.